LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 of foundational undergraduate courses.
 This would include the addition of equivalents of our
 Comp 163 (Discrete Structures) and
-264 (Computer Systems) to the two courses already listed.
+Comp 264 (Computer Systems)
+and likely Comp 363 (Algorithms) to the two courses already listed.

 Software Engineering students are in the middle.
 The background for the Computer Science student is helpful, but adept